-- Reimbursement for expert search services provided to professional society practice guideline panels. - Occasional National Network of Libraries of Medicine (NNLM) grants for professional education or special projects.
+- Reimbursement for expert search services provided to professional society practice guideline panels, or other groups or individuals with available funding. - Occasional National Network of Libraries of Medicine (NNLM) grants for professional education or special projects.

 Funds cover the costs of purchasing and/or leasing access to books, journals, media, databases, and other information resources that support NJH programs.
 The budget also covers wages and all other expenses of library management.
 Library base funding does not increase when new initiatives are added.
 Support of such programs must come from the general library budget.